aeraki-mesh/aeraki/docs/metaprotocol.md

 # limitations under the License.
 -->

-With the help of Aeraki Framework, you can manage proprietary protocols in Istio service mesh.
+With the help of Aeraki Framework, you can manage proprietary protocols in Istio Service Mesh.
 Just follow the below steps:

 ## Data Plane